p-wave superconductivity induced by nearest-neighbor attraction in the square-lattice extended Hubbard model

+We acknowledge useful discussion with Ji Liu.
 This work is supported by the National Natural Science Foundation of China~(Grant No. 12204130), Shenzhen Start-Up Research Funds~(Grant No. HA11409065), HITSZ Start-Up Funds~(Grant No. X2022000), Shenzhen Key Laboratory of Advanced Functional CarbonMaterials Research and Comprehensive Application (Grant No. ZDSYS20220527171407017).
 T.Y. acknowledges supports from Natural Science Foundation of Heilongjiang Province~(No.~YQ2023A004).